Potatopy/h3lper-refreshed-v1/README.md

 # h3lper-refreshed
-This is a multi-purpose bot made by zach.#0001 This will teach you on how to set it up and run it.
+This is a multi-purpose bot made by zach.#0001 + others.

 # Features